mcutin/MyTasks/readme.md

 * Added automatic build/revision number.
 * Added hyperlink to [my GitHub](https://github.com/mcutin) site in About box.
 * No more XML file to store tasks.
 JSON is much easier to handle.
-* Array out of range runtime exception bug corrected.
+* Array index out of range runtime exception bug corrected.

 ## 1.0.2.0